philipturner/swift-xtb/README.md

   - Find an alternative method to increase the grid resolution in atom cores.
   - Most structures in MNT are carbon and hydrogen.
 The increase in electron count is often less than 2x.
   - The DM21 functional isn't optimized for high-Z atoms anyway.
+- SI system
+  - No unit conversions from the user interface to the internal representation
+  - Nanometer, zeptojoule, picosecond